Soniaprogram/MechaCar_Statistical_Analysis/README.md

 ![img2](https://github.com/Soniaprogram/MechaCar_Statistical_Analysis/blob/main/Images/del1summary.PNG)

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+Looking at the Pr(>|t|) values, the vehicle_length, ground_clearance, and Intercept coefficients are statistically unlikely to provide random amounts of variance to the linear model.
+When the intercept is statistically significant (<0.05), it means there are other variables and factors that contribute to the variation but have not been included in our model.
+These additional variables may or may not be within our dataset and may still need to be collected.
+The p-value is 5.35e-11 and r-squared value is 0.7149.

 * Is the slope of the linear model considered to be zero?
 Why or why not?

+The p-value is < 0.05 meaning the slope of the linear model is not zero.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+The r-squared value is 0.7149, telling us that about 71% of the time the model will predict the mpg values correctly.
+As stated before, there may be other variables/factors not captured in the dataset that contribute to mpg variation.

 ## Summary Statistics on Suspension Coils